 Gritty and unforgiving, yet also movingly thoughtful, Logan is the dark X-Men movie fans have waited too long for.

 To be honest, I didn’t look forward to Logan.
 While I agree that Hugh Jackman did a phenomenal job portraying Mr. Adamantium bones over the years, the character himself never appealed to me.
-Wolverine simply felt too gruffly, too feral to be likeable.
-There were also so many other X-Men with way more fascinating powers.
+Wolverine was just too gruffly, too feral to be likeable.
+There were also many other X-Men with way more fascinating powers.
 Given a choice, I would have preferred a Gambit movie rather than another Wolverine one.
 I felt enough have been said about Project X.

 Because of that, I walked into the cinema without much enthusiasm.
 And oh gosh, was I blown away.
 This is one of those movies you know within five minutes of viewing that you are going to love for a long, long time.
 Everything just feels right.
-From the lighting, to the camera direction, to the story flow, and especially the unflinching violence.
-Central to everything is also Jackman and Stewart delivering their finest X-Men performances.
-Deliveries stripped of any political correctness or screen glamour, and focused purely on the grim reality the story insists you must know.
+From the lighting, to the camera direction, to the story flow, and especially the unapologetic violence.
+At the heart of everything is also Jackman and Stewart delivering their finest X-Men performances.
+Performances stripped of any political correctness or screen glamour, and focused purely on the grim realities the story insists you must know.
 This is the Wolverine and Professor X at their worst.
 Correspondingly, this is also them at their most human and most moving.
-Certainly, at their most beautiful too.
+To me, they felt to be at their most beautiful too.

 Without a doubt, Logan is the finest X-Men movie made to date.
 This is The Dark Knight Rises equivalent for Marvel.
 In my opinion, there is no better swansong for Hugh Jackman’s, and possibly Patrick Stewart’s, X-Men journeys.